-Under the proposed exemption, private fund advisers would be exempt from registration as an investment adviser in California if the following conditions are met:
+Under the proposed exemption, private fund advisers would be exempt from registration as an investment advisers in California if the following conditions are met:

 - the adviser is not subject to certain statutory disqualifications or “bad boy” provisions;

 - the adviser files periodic reports on Form ADV containing the information required by exempt reporting advisers under SEC Rule 204-4; and